Consistent and convergent discretizations of Helfrich-type energies on general meshes: Introduction

 However, as already seen in \cite{grinspun2003discrete} and \cite{schmidt2012universal}, the construction of an approximating sequence $\T_h\to M$ with $E_{FD}(\T_h)\to W(M)$ is extremely sensitive to the chosen mesh.
 Low-energy configurations must be defined on meshes with nearly right angles.

 In this article, we instead study a different discrete energy introduced in \cite{grinspun2006computing},

 Here $\bar n(\kappa)\in S^2$ is the oriented unit normal of $\kappa$ and $n:\E(\T)\to \R^3$ is a so-called \emph{edge director}, which can be chosen subject to some constraints on every edge $e\in\E(\T)$ and is then linearly interpolated on every triangle $\kappa\in \T$ between the three edge midpoints, yielding the piecewise constant gradient $D n_\kappa\in \Lin(T\kappa;\R^3)$.
-We note here that the piecewise affine interpolation is not continuous along the edges, only on the edge midpoints, and thus belongs to a geometric version of the Crouzeix-Raviart nonconforming finite element space \cite{crouzeix1973conforming}.
+We note here that the piecewise affine interpolation is not continuous along the edges, only on the edge midpoints, and thus belongs to a geometric version of the Crouzeix-Raviart nonconforming finite element space \cite{crouzeix1973conforming}, and is similar to the Morley finite element \cite{morley1968triangular,ciarlet2002finite}.

 We will show under the assumption that all surfaces are graphs, that the cluster points of the minimizers of the discrete variational problem \eqref{eq:2} are minimizers of the continuous problem \eqref{eq: integral energy}.
 Furthermore we show that every (graphical) surface of regularity $W^{2,p}$ can be approximated by discrete ones simultaneously in $W^{1,p}$ and in energy.
-In the parlance of \cite{grinspun2006computing}, these results amount to the statement that \eqref{eq:2}is a ``convergent'' and ``consistent'' discretization of \eqref{eq: integral energy}.
+In the parlance of \cite{grinspun2006computing}, these results amount to the statement that \eqref{eq:2} is a ``convergent'' and ``consistent'' discretization of \eqref{eq: integral energy}.
+The convergence and consistency for problems with linear Euler-Lagrange equation (which corresponds to the case of a quadratic function $\xi \mapsto f(x,n,\xi)$) have already been addressed in \cite{grinspun2006computing,zorin2005curvature}.
+Our treatment allows to establish a more general statement encompassing also nonlinear problems.

 To frame our result in yet another manner, Theorem \ref{thm: main} below is the statement that under the assumption that all surfaces are graphs over the same domain, the discrete energy $E(\T,n)$ $\Gamma$-converges to its continuous counterpart $E_0(M)$.
 The above statement about cluster points follows from the latter by general facts from the theory of $\Gamma$-convergence \cite{MR1201152,MR1968440}.